Login to Complete a Submission or to Access Judging Panel

 8. SPECIAL RECOGNITION AWARD.
 This category has been created to provide the Jewish Book Council with the flexibility to recognize selection(s) of outstanding merit.
 A select panel, headed by the Chair of the National Jewish Book Awards, will make this determination.
 In this case, additional copies of a book may be requested (with no additional fee required) by the panel.

 9. AUTHORS.
-Authors must be made aware of, and consent to, the entry of his/her book for the National Jewish Book Awards.
-If the author wants to be notified directly of winning or finalist status, we must have the author’s email address.
+Authors must be made aware of, and consent to, the entry of their book for the National Jewish Book Awards.
+We wil contact the winners directly, so an author email address and phone number are required.

 10. WINNERS.
-For winning books, the individual whose name appears on the submission form will be advised of the judges’ decision in January, 2016.
-It is the responsibility of that person to contact the author.
-If the author’s email address is on the entry form, the author will be notified directly.
+Jewish Book Council will notify the authors of winning books directly.
+The individual whose name appears on the submission form will be advised of the judges’ decision regarding both the winners and finalists, and should contact the finalists directly, in January 2022.
 The publisher is encouraged to promote the finalists and winning titles through all appropriate media.
 If the author of the work is not living, the award is given to the estate of the author.

 11. PUBLISHERS/AUTHORS.
-The submitting party (or a designated representative) of a winning book is responsible for arranging the winning author’s attendance at the Awards ceremony to be held on March 7, 2017 at the Center for Jewish History in New York City.
-Each winning publisher (or author if the submission was made by the author) must agree to contribute $450 to help defray the cost of the promotion of the winning titles for the 2016 National Jewish Book Awards, regardless if the winning author is able to attend the ceremony.
-This payment entitles the publisher to electronic copies of the National Jewish Book Award seals, which may be printed on the winning book, and two tickets, for the author and a guest, to the ceremony and gala dinner.
+The submitting party (or a designated representative) of a winning book is responsible for arranging the winning author’s attendance at the awards ceremony to be held in March 2022.
+Each winning publisher (or author if the submission was made by the author) must agree to contribute $550 to help defray JBC’s promotions and for the celebratory event This payment also entitles the publisher to electronic copies of the National Jewish Book Award seals, which may be printed on the winning book, and two tickets, for the author and a guest, for the ceremony.
 If there is a coauthor or illustrator, that person becomes the guest of the author.
-Additional tickets to the ceremony and gala dinner may be purchased.
+Additional tickets may be purchased.

 Definition of Award Categories